 Regulatory and Public Policy

-Our focus always is on a safe and reliable grid that is resilient and adaptive.
+Our priority is to maintain and operate a safe and reliable grid that is resilient and adaptive.
 Our generation, transmission and distribution system investments directly affect our customers and shareholders.
-These investments must coexist with regulation and policy considerations such as environmental rules and affordability.
-As we transition to a clean energy future, we are reshaping our asset base in a reliable and affordable manner for our customers while managing the financial risk for our shareholders.
-The changes we are making must be compatible with the regulatory frameworks in which we exist on the wires (transmission and distribution) side of the business.
+These investments must coexist with regulation and policy considerations, such as environmental requirements and affordability.
+As our generation portfolio becomes more decentralized and the company transitions to more renewables and distributed energy resources, it is imperative that regulations evolve to meet the demands of today’s emergent technologies and customer preferences.
+We must perform this transformation in a reliable and deliberate manner for our customers while managing the financial risk for our shareholders.